-26. Reporting to Parents/Carers [School specific - for personalising]
+26. Reporting to Parents/Carers

-The school will include each pupil's attendance information in their termly report and provide parents/carers with a copy of their attendance summary for the year in Term 6 (end of the Summer Term).
+The school will include each pupil's attendance percentage to date in their annual report (Spring Term).
+An annual summary copy of attendance will be provided for each child for the year in Term 6 in July (end of the Summer Term).
 If parents wish to see a copy of their child's attendance summary at any other time during the year, they can ask for a printed copy at the school office.